vaibhavsagar/website/content/blog/data-is-code.md

 cons(0)(cons(1)(cons(2)(cons(3)(()))))
 ```

-A list in Lisp is either empty (represented above by `()`) or a cons cell where
+A list is either empty (represented above by `()`) or a cons cell where the
-the first element of the pair is the head of the list and the second element of
+first element of the pair is the head of the list and the second element of the
-the pair is the rest of the list.
-Another way of visualising the above list is
+pair is the rest of the list.
+Another way of visualising the above list is as
-as follows:
+follows:

 ```
   cons